 The instrument features a steel body, a goatskin head, and an easy-to-handle bamboo stick.
 It is played by rubbing the stick inside the body, producing a unique sound, making it an instrument that everyone has heard at least once.

 The pandeiro is a Brazilian percussion instrument used in samba and other genres.
 It has fewer jingles than a tambourine, allowing for clearer expression of subtle rhythms.
-Made from goatskin, it's a standard 10-inch size.
-By loosening the head tension, you can create a wide range of low and high notes by varying the position and technique of the strike.
-Includes a soft case.
+The rough, skin-deep head makes it easy to perform rolls.
+The jingles create a higher pitch and a sparkling sound.